MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/install-configure-rms-connector.md

 # Installing and configuring the Azure Rights Management connector

->*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2*
+>*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), Windows Server 2016, Windows Server 2012 R2, Windows Server 2012*

 Use the following information to help you install and configure the Azure Rights Management (RMS) connector.
 These procedures cover steps 1 though 4 from [Deploying the Azure Rights Management connector](deploy-rms-connector.md).